 This rating category is pretty self-explanatory: how easy is it to use the grinder that’s being reviewed?

 Cleaning ease is especially important with coffee grinders because old coffee grounds can stick around forever if they are not easy to clean out.
 Coffee grinders with easy access to all parts that come into contact with coffee score higher in this category.
 Removable parts are almost always helpful when it comes to cleaning grinders.

-If it's going to be sitting on your countertop you'll want it to at least look somewhat pretty, right?
+If the grinder is going to be sitting on your countertop 24/7, you’ll want it to at least look somewhat pretty.
+Right?